Epilepsy and its seizures: causes, types, and management

 Some types of epileptic seizures include:

-- Tonic-clonic seizures, previously known as ‘gran mal seizures’, are what most people are familiar with when they think of epileptic fit.
-It happens in two stages, the tonic, where the individual loses consciousness and their body goes rigid (and likely to fall to the floor), and the clonic, where there is involuntary jerking and shaking, and individuals may bite their tongue or lose control of their bladder and bowels.
+- Focal to bilateral tonic-clonic seizures, previously known as ‘grand mal seizures’, are what most people are familiar with when they think of an epileptic seizure.
+It happens in two stages, the tonic, where the individual loses consciousness and their body goes rigid, and the clonic, where there is involuntary jerking and shaking.
+These seizures are dangerous and people can sustain injury.
+Some individuals may bite their tongue or lose control of their bladder and bowels.
 They tend to last a few minutes, and afterwards, the individual will likely feel drained and confused with no recollection of what just happened.
-The tonic and clonic portions can also happen independently as their own type of seizure.
+In the case of constant or prolonged seizures, it is advised to seek emergency medical attention immediately.

 For most people with epilepsy, there may not need to be a trigger for a seizure, but for others, they may triggered by a lack of sleep, too much stress, drinking alcohol or using substances, menstruation, or flashing lights.